 When hurtling down the fence with a couple thousand pounds of livestock, the last thing a rider wants is for gear to fail.
 That’s exactly what happened with Tyree Swales and CD Shiner during the Mars Equestrian World’s Greatest Youth Horseman.

-As Swales and CD Shiner, known as “Flex,” boxed their cow at the end of the arena, the left romal’s clip opened and fell off during the final run on Saturday, Feb.
+As Swales and CD Shiner, known as “Flex,” boxed their cow at the end of the arena, the clip attaching his left romal rein to the bridle opened and fell off during the final run on Saturday, Feb.
 20, in Will Rogers Memorial Center.

 “I lost control of that cow and he took off.
 I was trying to steer Flex in there with that rein.
 When that rein broke, I knew right away.
 I thought, ‘Oh well.’
 Because I knew I could adjust him, he’s a really good fence horse,” Swales said.

 Swales and Flex promptly stopped their cow down the fence, and then chased it in a circle to reorient themselves before running the bovine down the arena fence the other way to perform the required stopping maneuver.

 According to Swales, pulling up never crossed his mind.

 “Flex knew exactly what to do, so that was real helpful.
 I just tried to help him steer around as much as I could,” Swales.

 The duo ended the run with a score of 133.5, adding to their 572 composite.
 They finished in seventh place in the youth competition, good for $587.

 For Swales’ father, trainer and 2020 World’s Greatest Horseman Champion John Swales, the decision to keep showing was a no-brainer.